thegooddocsproject/request-for-comment/template-roles-and-resources.md

 ## Community reviewers

-In addition to the members of template writing working groups, this group of volunteer templateers review templates during the workshop phase.
+In addition to the members of template writing working groups, this group of volunteer templateers review templates during the community feedback phase.

 > :triangular_flag_on_post: **NOTE: At least three community reviews are required for each template, but more are preferred.**

 Acting as a community reviewer is a good way for an experienced technical writer to start getting involved with The Good Docs Project and provide a first contribution.

-The current volunteer community reviewers are:

-- Alyssa Rock
-- Aidan Doherty
-- Anu Ramanathan
-- Cameron Shorter
-- Felicity Brand
-- Your name here!
-There is no limit to how many can join this group!
+Community reviewers includes anyone who is a member of the Good Docs Project, including members of template writing working groups.

 ### Responsibilities